To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Accompanied by the Lima Gourmet Company’s food guides, Samantha Lewis and her Lima-born husband Lucas Montes de Oca, I attended a class to learn how to make ceviche and pisco and discovered that they pair excellently.
 The couple returned to Peru four years ago to contribute to the country’s economic revival.
 Up until the 1990s, I read, Peru had its share of problems with rebel groups such as the Maoist guerrillas, Shining Path.

-“Peruvian chefs are competing with other international cuisines head to head,” De Oca said when I asked about the newfound confidence that has enabled Peru’s recent successes.
+The game changer“Peruvian chefs are competing with other international cuisines head to head,” De Oca said when I asked about the newfound confidence that has enabled Peru’s recent successes.

 Acurio, they assert, spearheaded this on the culinary front.
 Today Acurio posts openly on his Facebook page that accepting all the media praise received will not get Peruvian chefs far.
 This is not the time to rest, he warns.